 - It is used in electric transmission as it is a good conductor of electricity.

 Bauxite is an important ore of aluminium.
 Bauxite is crushed, leached and then subjected to electrolysis to get aluminium.

 Why is Aluminium extracted from alumina?

-Aluminium is more reactive than carbon and has more oxygen affinity, so aluminium can not be reduced by burning, but is removed by electrolytic reduction.
+Aluminium is more reactive than carbon and has more affinity towards oxygen.
+So aluminium can not be reduced by using carbon.
+Electrolysis is the best method for extraction.

 What are the properties of Aluminium?

 Pure aluminium has high electrical conductivity and is flexible, ductile, corrosion-resistant.
 Aluminium is being used in an ever-increasing number of applications by using various combinations of its advantageous properties such as strength, lightness, corrosion resistance, recyclability, and formability.

 What are the types of Aluminium?

 There are two main classifications, casting alloys and wrought alloys, both further subdivided into the heat-treatable and non-heat-treatable categories.
 Approximately 85% of aluminium is used for wrought items, such as rolled metal, foils and extrusions.

 Ore is a chemical substance in which metal is in the combined form along with gangue.
 Bauxite is an ore of aluminium which is hydrated aluminium oxide along with impurities.
 To get pure aluminium from aluminium ore, the purification process is done.